Get AI SEO for FREE.

 Next, navigate to Edit .htaccess under Rank Math SEO → General Settings inside your WordPress dashboard and add the following code to the .htaccess file, as discussed earlier in this tutorial.

-Please note the below code is standard for all basic WordPress sites to allow WordPress to manage your permalinks.
+Please note the code below is standard for all basic WordPress sites to allow WordPress to manage your permalinks.
 If you’re using multisite, you can refer to the code in the official WordPress documentation.

 # BEGIN WordPress